LakeinLove/Mage-The-Awakening/Character Mechanics/Skills/Social/Persuasion.md

 ### Expert (4 dot)

 - At this rank, the character knows how to make people want what she’s selling, no matter what it is
-- She understands how to get around a person’s defenses and persuade them of things that they normally wouldn’t even consider
+- She understands how to get around a person’s Defences and persuade them of things that they normally wouldn’t even consider

 ### Master (5 dot)